Dorrito5653/world-map-discord-initiate/README.md

 How to use
 #1: Clone this repo
-#2: To the dotenv add your own mongodb cluster string and add some collections
+#2: To the dotenv add DBTOKEN=your_mongodb_collection_string
+#3: Make some collections to store things like login info player stats and more.
-#3: Open the html file and use it
+#4: Open the html file and use it